 Per serving:

-- ½ a fresh peach, sliced or diced (the latter is easier to eat)
+- 2 medium fresh peaches, sliced or diced (the latter is easier to eat)

-- 1 slice lemon pound cake, or lemon olive oil cake, or lemon cream cake, see Notes below
+- 2 slices lemon pound cake, or lemon olive oil cake, or lemon cream cake, see Notes below

-- ⅓ cup dulce de leche, see Notes below for options
+- ½ cup dulce de leche or caramel sauce, see Notes below for options

 Instructions

-- I like to put it for an hour or so in the refrigerator before serving to allow the juices to soak the cake and flavors to combine,
+- Chill it for an hour or so in the refrigerator before serving to allow the juices to soak the cake and flavors to combine.
+Serve cold.

 Kathy says